NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Methodology

 Although Algorithm~\ref{alg:mmd_iterative_m} provides theoretical guarantees, its reliance on mixed strategies makes it unclear how to mitigate the exponential complexity in the size of the game tree.
 To address this computational barrier, we develop a practical approximation that preserves the iterative refinement structure while enabling efficient implementation in RL frameworks.

-\paragraph{From Mixed Strategies to Behavioral Strategies.} We illustrate the transformation for player 1, the case for player 2 is symmetric.
+\paragraph{From Mixed Strategies to Behavioral Strategies.} We illustrate the transformation for player 1; the case for player 2 is symmetric.
 Consider the mirror-ascent subproblem in line 7 of Algorithm~\ref{alg:mmd_iterative_m}.
-Setting $\psi_1$ to the negative entropy (the canonical choice on the probability simplex) shows that, for sufficiently small step size $\eta$, the mirror step is first-order equivalent to a gradient ascent step on the regularized objective:
+Setting $\psi_1$ to the negative entropy (the canonical choice on the probability simplex) shows that, for sufficiently small step size $\eta$, the mirror step is first-order equivalent to a natural gradient ascent step on the regularized objective (see Appendix~\ref{app:first_order_equiv} for the derivation):

 This mixed-strategy formulation inspired a behavioral strategy analogue.
 For behavioral strategy profile $\pi = (\pi^{(1)}, \pi^{(2)})$ and reference behavioral strategy profile $\rho = (\rho^{(1)}, \rho^{(2)})$, we design the analogous objective: